helaili/github-oidc-auth-app/README.md

 # github-oidc-auth-app

-A GitHub App that generates a GitHub API scoped token from within an Actions workflow based on OIDC claims
+A GitHub App that generates a GitHub API scoped token from within an Actions workflow based on OIDC claims.
+No more PAT!

 # Overview
 Oftentimes you need a GitHub Actions pipeline to use the GitHub API to perform some operations on another repository or organization.
 For example, you may want to get a container, or you may want to create a repository in a different organization.
 In those cases, you need to use a GitHub API token that has the right scopes.
 The problem is that you cannot use the automatically provided GITHUB_TOKEN as it doesn't have enough permissions, and you don't want to use a personal access token because eithe.
 Those are tied to a specific humand user or to a machine account, and in both case it means generating, sharing, storing, renewing... a secret.